 Lizzie is one of the Deanery Synod members of Mawnan Parochial Church Council, she is a bellringer at the church and a member of the Open the Book team that is involved in leading school assemblies.

 Unfortunately none of Lizzie’s children or grandchildren live in Cornwall, so family reunions are held in not only in Cornwall but in other parts of the country and abroad.
 She keeps her horse at Bosvathick Stables and enjoys riding and exercising the family dog.
 She is a keen gardener, but gets frustrated when the slugs eat her produce.
-She and Brian discovered small ship cruising about eight years ago and enjoy avoiding some of the British winter visiting old haunts and discovering new ones.
+She and Brian discovered small ship cruising about ten years ago and enjoy avoiding some of the British winter visiting old haunts and discovering new ones.

 Martin Barlow, Vice Chair of Governors, was born in 1963 at home in the family owned and run hotel in Newquay.
 He was educated at Truro School and after an economics degree and MBA at Bath School of Management worked for 15 years in the City of London in the software industry.
 First for Extel, part of the Pearson Group and then the Thomson Corporation.
 His last job was as Managing Director Europe, Africa and the Middle East for Thomson Financial selling software solutions to the asset management sector.
 He has travelled widely through business and gave it up in 2000 to come back to Cornwall with 18 month old Hannah to take over the family business, running Budock Vean Hotel, a year round tourism business employing 80 staff and welcoming about 7,000 guests annually.